Broadcast Signal Intrusion: Production

 Director Jacob Gentry was intrigued by the film's premise upon reading the script, as he found broadcast signal intrusions fascinating.
-Gentry has stated that creepypastas and videos such as Tara the Android were inspirations for the film, as were real life broadcast signal intrusions such as the 1987 Max Headroom signal hijacking and Alan J. Pakula’s films Klute, The Parallax View, and All The President’s Men.
+Gentry has stated that creepypastas and videos such as the 2004 video I Feel Fantastic were inspirations for the film, as were real life broadcast signal intrusions such as the 1987 Max Headroom signal hijacking and Alan J. Pakula’s films Klute, The Parallax View, and All The President’s Men.

 Release

 Broadcast Signal Intrusion premiered on March 16, 2021 at the South by Southwest Film Festival.